EXERCISE OF THE DAY

 Your body is a very complicated and unique organism that is similar but not quite the exact same as the person next to you.
 The same can be said about treating certain spinal conditions.
 Not all low back pain is the same which is why chiropractors are trained in a wide variety of techniques.
 Here at Level Spine Chiropractic, we offer several different treatment options, including:

 The Diversified Technique is a very common, broadly used adjusting technique that uses multiple aspects of different techniques.
 The adjustments can also be modified slightly for each individual patient or unique presentation.
 This set of adjustment styles is a great base for full body care and is the foundation of many chiropractors throughout the world.
 This is our preferred method of care at Level Spine Chiropractic.

 The science behind the Leander technique is derived from the idea that if you control where the pivot point is, you can be very specific with where the most motion will occur.
-This is an advantage for the doctor because by positioning the patient on the table in just the right spot, they can then localize the area causing the problems and with certain hand positions, actually cause a slight vacuum in between the bones which will help bring the disk back to where it needs to be.
+This is an advantage for the doctor because by positioning the patient on the table in just the right spot, they can then localize the area causing the problems and, with expert hand placement and pressure, actually cause a slight vacuum effect between the bones which will help suck that disk material back to where it belongs.
 This will then relieve the pressure on the nerves and reduce the symptoms that the patient was feeling.